-This project will continue to be linked to the ecological evaluation and assessment modeling needs of CERP/ MAP and, with the permission of the PES Coordinator, the ending date of this project will be linked as well.
-Evaluation models will be completed and work will be focused on continued decision support and expand to include transfer and application of the developed evaluation and assessment models to additional areas of the Greater Everglades.
-Proposed funding would continue at the present rate.
+This project will continue to be linked to the ecological evaluation and assessment needs of the Natural Systems Group of the South Florida Feasibility Study and, with the permission of the GE PES Coordinator, the ending date of this project will be linked as well.
+Evaluation models will be completed and work will be focused on continued decision support and expand to include the development and application of assessment models.

 U.S. Department of the Interior, U.S. Geological Survey